Cervical cancer: 'New screening can pick up cancer earlier than before'

 "It's based on the science that over 99% of cervical cancers are caused by HPV," added Dr Fiander.

-"The cervical screening program is using a new test, testing for HPV and that's more sensitive than the old method of screening, which was looking for cell changes from the cervix.
+"The cervical screening programme is using a new test, testing for HPV and that's more sensitive than the old method of screening, which was looking for cell changes from the cervix.
 It allows us to pick up women who are at risk of developing cervical cancer earlier than before.

 "For people who have already tested positive for HPV or have been seen in colposcopy, which is where we see women with an abnormal smear, they will be followed up more closely.